GoogleCloudPlatform/elixir-runtime/README.md

 space for application-specific or framework-specific build steps such as building asset files or obtaining credentials.

-Phoenix applications use brunch to build assets by default.
-So, by default, if the Elixir runtime detects that your app uses Phoenix and brunch, it will automatically give you a custom build command that attempts a brunch build.
+Phoenix applications generally use Webpack or Brunch to build assets.
+So, by default, if the Elixir runtime detects that your app uses Phoenix and contains a brunch or webpack config file, it will automatically give you a custom build command that attempts the appropriate build.

-Specifically, for Phoenix 1.3, this command is:
+Specifically, for Phoenix 1.4 using Webpack, this command is:

+    cd assets \
+    && npm install \
+    && node_modules/webpack/bin/webpack.js --mode production \
+    && cd .. \
+    && mix phx.digest

+Similarly, for Phoenix 1.3 using Brunch, this command is:

     cd assets \
     && npm install \